KelianSchulz/KelianSchulz/README.md

 ## 🧠 What I work on

 - 📌 **Current Project:**
-  `Contractive Dynamical Systems & Their Role in Stable Neural Modeling`
-  Exploring stability and convergence in dynamical systems — from simple functions to neural architectures.
+  `Self-Guided Learning Agent`
+  Building a minimal AI system that decides *what* to learn — based on a defined knowledge interest.
+  Inspired by curiosity, curriculum learning, and selective memory.

 - 🛠️ **Skills & Topics:**
-  Applied Mathematics · Deep Learning · Dynamical Systems · Theory-Driven AI · Interpretability
+ Applied Mathematics · Deep Learning · Dynamical Systems · Learning Theory · Interpretability · Self-Supervision
 - 🧪 **Upcoming:**
   Building a strong research portfolio during my studies — to one day contribute to high-impact fundamental research in AI.